 As of now, we know 6G’s network will use higher frequencies than 5G, providing higher capacity while decreasing latency issues even further.

-6G is estimated to use terahertz (THz) frequencies – much higher frequencies than 5G’s gigahertz (GHz).
-One research issue has arisen involving the interface between the terahertz spectrum and hard fibre optical transmission lines.
-(Source: Network World) To reach longer distances using 6G, hard wiring is needed, but it’s not quite possible to connect THz to these lines yet.
+6G is estimated to use terahertz (THz) frequencies – much higher than 5G’s gigahertz (GHz).
+One research issue involving the interface between the terahertz spectrum and hard fibre optical transmission lines has arisen.
+Hardwiring is needed to reach longer distances using 6G, but it’s not quite possible to connect THz to these lines yet.
 Along with these transmission lines, “spatial multiplexing” (when individual data signals are beamed in streams) is also required to get 6G’s maximum bandwidth efficiency.
 (Source: Network World)

-To put things into perspective, 4G’s download speed in Canada maxed out at 17.74 Mbps during 2018 (Source: Mobile Syrup).
-But today, South Korea sees an average 5G download speed of 111.8 Mbps, making it 530% faster than 4G in Canada!
-(Source: Open Signal)
+To put things into perspective, 4G’s median download speed in Canada is 55.5 Mbps.
+But today, Canada sees a median 5G download speed of 170 Mbps, making it 205% faster than 4G in Canada!

 6G is sure to have an extraordinary gain in speed, expected at one terabyte per second (1 TBps) or 8000000 megabits per second (8000000 Mbps), according to Dr. Shirvanimoghaddam.
 (Source: ABC News)